-The PROMISE program consists of two separate experiences.
-The Fall PROMISE Program is held on Saturdays during the fall and winter (free transportation is provided for students coming from Chicago), and the Summer PROMISE Program is held in June.
+The PROMISE Program consists of three grade-based experiences.
+The Fall and/or Spring PROMISE Programs are held on Saturdays during the fall and/or spring semesters.
+The Summer PROMISE Program is held during the month of June.
 Each program has a separate application process.
 You can find more details about the programs below or in our PROMISE Brochure.

 Program highlights include:

-- Exposure to curriculum that increases skills in math, science, English and leadership
+- Exposure to curriculum that increases skills in math and science

 - Interactive, hands-on learning